Pogacar vows he won't get caught out at Tour of Flanders

 Pogacar has already won two of the five Monuments, Liege-Bastogne-Liege and the Tour of Lombardy in 2021, while at Milan-San Remo two weeks ago he was caught behind a crash and missed victory by a narrow margin.

-Pogacar rode over 100km of the 250km hilly and cobbled course on Friday and appeared unaffected by the news key rival Wout van Aert would likely miss the race.
+Pogacar rode over 100km of the 250km hilly and cobbled course on Friday.

+It was then revealed that key rival Wout van Aert will miss the race after testing positive for Covid 19.

-"Either way, with or without him, this race will be tense and tight," he predicted.
+"Either way, with or without him, this race will be tense and tight," said Pogacar.

 "There are many other top riders and I won't be concentrating on any one of them."